celery/celery/docs/userguide/periodic-tasks.rst

     second, minute, hour or day depending on the period of the :class:`~datetime.timedelta`.

-    If `relative` is true the frequency is not rounded and will be relative to the time when :program:`celery beat` was started.
+    If `relative` is true the frequency isn't rounded and will be relative to the time when :program:`celery beat` was started.

 .. _beat-crontab: